 “The Souls of Millions of Light Years Away” is one of the installations created by Japanese artist Yayoi Kusama.
 Similar ones can be found around the world.

-This installation is made up of a large number of pendant lamps, each containing a sphere of colored glass, which creates an illusion of stars twinkling in the sky.
+This installation consists of a large number of hanging lamps, each containing a colored glass sphere, creating an illusion of stars shining in the sky.

-The installation was created to suggest the idea of infinity and immensity of the universe.
-The installation is designed to be viewed from multiple angles, and as visitors move around the space, the light bulbs appear to move and change color.
+The installation was created to suggest the idea of infinity and the vastness of the universe.
+The installation is designed to be viewed from various angles, and as visitors move around the space, the lamps appear to move and change color.

-The installation is also accompanied by soft ambient sound, which adds to the sense of immersion.
+The installation is also accompanied by a soft ambient sound, which contributes to the feeling of immersion.